chandrahasM/Foamai/README.md

 - Handles large code snippets by chunking them into manageable pieces
 - REST API for integration with other applications
 - Interactive API documentation with Swagger UI

+## Project Background

+This project was designed as a 1-hour coding interview prep for an AI Product Engineer role at Foam.
+The challenge incorporates key skills relevant to working with LLMs, prompt engineering, and backend systems.

+### Challenge Objective

+Build a function that takes a code snippet (as a string) and identifies common bugs—like uninitialized variables or infinite loops—using an LLM integrated via LangChain.
+The system leverages prompt chaining to first analyze the code and then suggest fixes, mimicking Foam's "IQ" product.

+### Key Features of the Challenge

+- **Input**: A string representing a code snippet (e.g., Python code, 10-50 lines)
+- **Bug Detection**: Identify at least two types of bugs:
+  - Uninitialized variables (e.g., using a variable before assignment)
+  - Infinite loops (e.g., a while loop with no exit condition)
+- **LLM Integration**: Uses OpenAI (e.g., gpt-4) or Anthropic (e.g., claude-3) via their API to analyze the code
+- **Prompt Chaining**: Uses LangChain to create a two-step process:
+  - Step 1: Detect potential bugs and explain them
+  - Step 2: Suggest fixes based on the detected bugs
+- **Chunking Strategy**: If the code exceeds a certain length, splits it into manageable chunks for the LLM while preserving context
+- **Output**: Returns a structured response with:
+  - List of detected bugs (type and location)
+  - Suggested fixes for each bug

+### Tech Stack

+- **Language**: Python
+- **Libraries**:
+  - langchain for prompt chaining
+  - openai SDK for LLM calls
+  - Basic Python string handling for chunking
+- **LLM**: OpenAI's models (gpt-4 or gpt-3.5-turbo)

+The implementation focuses on creating a simple yet effective solution that demonstrates understanding of LLMs, prompt engineering, and practical application development.